ahmedbadr97/sentiment-analysis-RNN/README.md

 # Sentiment analysis using RNN

 - sentiment analysis model , for movie reviews using LSTM
-- first layer for the model is the embedding layer which carries the vector representation of the words
+- first layer of the model is the embedding layer which carries the vector representation of the words
 - the embedding layer is trained separately using skip-gram technique after data preprocessing in the [skip gram notebook](./notebooks/Skip_Gram.ipynb)
 - then the full model (embedding layer + LSTM ) trained in